sychonix/network/Elixir/readme.md

 ### Enrol your Wallet as a validator
 - Navigate to the [Elixir Network Dashboard](https://dashboard.elixir.finance/) with your wallet-connected browser.
 Connect with Metamask and switch to the Goerli network.

 - Claim your ELXR (If you were part of testnet V1 you would be eligible to receive ELXR).
-If you need Goerli ETH, you can ask in the [Discord server](https://discord.gg/puzc28Xq). \Testnet-1 operators have received a Goerli ETH airdrop large enough to pay any network gas fees./
+If you need Goerli ETH, you can ask in the [Discord server](https://discord.gg/puzc28Xq).

-15. Once you have received ELXR tokens, you will need to stake those tokens.
+- Once you have received ELXR tokens, you will need to stake those tokens.
 Any amount from 100–1000 ELXR will do.

-16. Next, enroll your validator.
+- Next, enroll your validator.
 You can click the enroll button, and then enter the wallet address used to spin up your validator in the prior steps.
 Note: there can be a delay before the enrol button becomes active.

-17. Once this transaction is confirmed, check the leaderboard to ensure your address is enrolled.
+- Once this transaction is confirmed, check the [leaderboard](https://dashboard.elixir.finance/leaderboard) to ensure your address is enrolled.

-18. Then, verify that valid orders are being processed by finding your validator on the metrics page.
+18. Then, verify that valid orders are being processed by finding your validator on the [metrics page](https://dashboard.elixir.finance/metrics).